 On the other hand, economic analysis and econometric modelling has been seen more often in the last years.
 For instance, in the AFM/Mars Cinema case (11-57/1473-539, November 17, 2011), the Competition Board used the OLS and 2SLS estimation models in order to define price increases that are expected from the transaction.
 It also employed the Breusch/Pagan, Breusch-Pagan/Godfrey/Cook-Weisberg, White/Koenker NR2 tests and the Arellano-Bond test on the simulation model.
 Such economic analyses are rare, but increasing in practice.
 Economic analyses which are used more often are the HHI and CRN indices to analyse concentration levels.
+The Competition Board also published in 2019 the Handbook on Economic Analyses Used in Competition Board Decisions, which outlines the most prominent methods utilised by the Competition Authority (e.g. correlation analysis, SSNIP test, Elzinga-Hogarty test).

-Approach to remedies (i) to avoid second stage investigation and (ii) following second stage investigation
+Approach to remedies (i) to avoid second stage investigation, and (ii) following second stage investigation

-Pursuant to Article 10 of the Law No. 4054, once the formal notification has been made, the Turkish Competition Board, upon its preliminary review (Phase I) of the notification, will decide either to approve, or to investigate the transaction further (Phase II).
+Pursuant to Article 10 of Law No. 4054, once the formal notification has been made, the Turkish Competition Board, upon its preliminary review (Phase I) of the notification, will decide either to approve, or to investigate the transaction further (Phase II).
 It notifies the parties of the outcome within 30 calendar days following a complete filing.
-Regarding the procedure and steps of a Phase II review, the Law No. 4054 makes reference to the relevant articles which govern the investigation procedures for cartel and abuse of dominance cases.
+Regarding the procedure and steps of a Phase II review, Law No. 4054 makes reference to the relevant articles which govern the investigation procedures for cartel and abuse of dominance cases.